Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 _Both validator pools A & B have 4 nominators with the total stake 600 and 400 respectively._

-Based on the above rewards distribution, nominators in validator pool B get more rewards per SOLAR than those in pool A because pool A has more overall stake.
-Sam has staked 50 SOLAR in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.
+Based on the above rewards distribution, nominators in validator pool B get more rewards per AXC than those in pool A because pool A has more overall stake.
+Sam has staked 50 AXC in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.

 There is an additional factor to consider in terms of rewards.
 While there is no limit to the number of nominators a validator may have, a validator does have a limit to how many nominators to which it can pay rewards.

-In AXIACoin and AXIALunar, this limit is currently {{ axiasolar\_max\_nominators }}, although this can be modified via runtime upgrade.
-A validator with more than {{ axiasolar\_max\_nominators }} nominators is _oversubscribed_.
-When payouts occur, only the top {{ axiasolar\_max\_nominators }} nominators as measured by amount of stake allocated to that validator will receive rewards.
+In AXIA and AXIALunar, this limit is currently {{ AXIA\_max\_nominators }}, although this can be modified via runtime upgrade.
+A validator with more than {{ AXIA\_max\_nominators }} nominators is _oversubscribed_.
+When payouts occur, only the top {{ AXIA\_max\_nominators }} nominators as measured by amount of stake allocated to that validator will receive rewards.
 All other nominators are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.

-We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and NOT a fixed amount), which means that validator pools with more stake get slashed more SOLAR.
+We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and NOT a fixed amount), which means that validator pools with more stake get slashed more AXC.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular validators whom they consider to be trustworthy.